az4mary/Deterministic-Amazon-Automation/docs/general.md

-Proceed with concrete concrete installation STEPS using the below format.
-Add cleanup STEPS if needed and verify no related artifacts are present after clean except they are needed for future tasks.
+Proceed with concrete installation STEPS using the below format.
+Add cleanup STEPS if needed and verify no related artifacts are present after cleanup except they are needed for future tasks.

 STEPS should be in this format: